-AUTOMATED METER READING: System that automatically read customers' meters using radio frequencies, allowing for more accurate and frequent meter readings.
+AUTOMATED METER READING (AMR): System that automatically read customers' meters using radio frequencies, allowing for more accurate and frequent meter readings and transfer of data to a central database for billing and analysis.

 BALANCED BUDGET: A budget in which the income equals expenditure.